erc-compact/erc-compact.github.io/_members/venkatraman_krishnan.md

 publications: 'author^=*Venkatraman Krishnan'

 teaser: >
    Scientific staff at the MPIfR and the project lead of COMPACT.
-Research interests: Neutron stars, tests of gravity, signal processing and high performance computin
+Research interests: Neutron stars, tests of gravity, signal processing and high performance computing.

 profile:
     name: Dr. Vivek Venkatraman Krishnan